Advice > Software engineering

 Each interviewer will also assess you on the four main attributes Google looks for when hiring:

-1. Role-related knowledge and experience (RRK).
+• Role-related knowledge and experience (RRK/RRKE).
 The company wants to make sure that you have the right experience, domain expertise, and competencies for the position you're applying for.
-More information in this guide to Google RRK questions.
+For more information, take a look at our guide to the Google RRK interview.

 Depending on the exact job you're applying for, these attributes might be broken down further.
 But the total number of attributes does not usually exceed six or seven.